General Information

 Summer Sessions

 The summer term is divided into two independent units.
-Summer Session I is a 6-week period beginning on Monday following Spring Commencement.
-Summer Session II is either a 6-week or 8-week session which immediately follows Summer Session I.
+Summer Session I is a six-week period beginning on Monday following spring Commencement.
+Summer Session II is either a six-week or eight-week session which immediately follows Summer Session I.

 Review Day